ArmynC/ArminC-Windows-Debloat/README.md

 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/nvcleanstall_tweaks.png" width="40%" height="40%">
 </p>

-<li>When the <b>install is done</b>, there are some settings to make.
+<li>When the <b>installation is complete</b>, there are some settings to adjust.

-The main goal is to allow applications to run their <i>own settings</i> and not be forced.
-Techniques directly implemented by drivers may sometimes induce instability.
-In general, only something that can be externally enabled should be used.
-Any additional settings (e.g., Low Latency Mode) should be done <b>on a per-application basis</b> (in 3D Settings > Program Settings).
+The primary objective is to enable applications to use their <i>own settings</i> and not be obligated.
+Techniques established by drivers can occasionally cause instability.
+Generally, only something that can be externally enabled should be utilized.
+Any extra  settings (such as Low Latency Mode) should be tailored for each application <b>on a per-application basis</b> (in 3D Settings > Program Settings).
 </li>

-So, firstly, activate <b>Use the advanced 3D image settings</b> and then go to <i>Global Settings</i>.
+Therefore, first, enable <b>Use advanced 3D image settings</b> and then proceed to <i>Global Settings</i>.